Skip to main content.

 Consolidating Space

 Students in partially occupied spaces will be invited to the Consolidation Mixer.
-This event is hosted by Residence Life to allow for students to connect and find their new roommate.
-When students are able to connect at this event, typically they move in together on the following weekend.
+This event is hosted by Residence Life to allow students to connect and find a new roommate.
+Typically students move in together on the following weekend.
 Students unable to find a roommate will be matched and consolidated based on existing housing profiles.

-When you are asked to move to a new space, you will have the opportunity to work with your Area Coordinator on the specific timeline.
+When you are asked to move to a new space, you will have the opportunity to work with your Area Coordinator to create a specific timeline.
 Students will have no more than two weeks from the consolidation request to vacate their original assignment.

 Connect to us for more resources!

 A huge part of the daily operation of the Office of Residence Life & Housing is working one-on-one with students who are struggling with living with roommates.
-We value the experience of life with roommates and want to do our best to see you succeed.
+We want to do our best to see you succeed.

 • Connecting to your Peer Counselor

-We always suggest starting off with connecting to your Peer Counselor as a peer-to-peer connection can really help shape expectations for living with a roommate from your PCs recent experiences.
+We always suggest starting off with talking to your Peer Counselor; a peer-to-peer connection can really help shape expectations for living with a roommate as you learn from your PC's recent experiences.
 If you are struggling to connect to your PC you are always welcome to reach out to the Residence Life office during the day or utilize REST (Residential Evening Support Time) to connect to another PC in your area of campus.
-The PC working REST can be reached by call, text, or in-person from 9p-12a daily.
+The PC working REST can be reached by call, text, or in-person from 9 pm–12 am daily.

 Peer Counselor Team

-Each area has a professional staff member who is ready, willing, and able to help in any conflict or situation where your needs are not being met in your roommate relationship.
-Do not hesitate to reach out to us!
+Each area has a professional staff member who is ready, willing, and able to help in any situation where your needs are not being met in your roommate relationship.
+Don't hesitate to reach out to us!

 Residence Life Professional Staff